 This guest post comes from the lovely and very wise Suzy Morrison who works in the addiction sector and has many years in recovery herself.
-She shared her ‘Sober Story’ with us here, and participated in an ‘Ask An Expert’ post which you can see here.
-This is her very pertinent take on how to survive the upcoming Silly Season sober.
+She shared her 'Sober Story' with us here, participated in an 'Ask An Expert' post here and recorded a Sobriety Chat here.
+This is her very pertinent take on how to survive the Silly Season.

 Christmas is coming.
 It's one of those ‘emotional anniversary’ times.
 You know, when those memories, conscious or otherwise, of what we did or didn’t do at previous Christmas parties and/or family festivities begin to make themselves known.
 Add in to the mix the relationships that may have been affected during the year due to unskilful behaviour ... and hurt feelings can come sharply into focus.
 There are also twinges or sledgehammers of shame and resentment that go with the territory.

 And then there is New Years’ Eve.
-Seeing in the New Year.
 People who would describe themselves as someone who ‘doesn’t drink’ will often be imbibing at this time of year.
 Aunty Betty is on the sherry.
 The alcohol is flowing and the subtle or unsubtle pressure is on to be part of the festivities.
-“Come on, have a drink, surely one won’t hurt?”
-“You’ve done so well this year and now it’s time to celebrate and welcome in the new.”
-“C’mon, get over yourself.”
+“Come on, have a drink, surely one won’t hurt?"
+"You’ve done so well this year and now it’s time to celebrate and welcome in the new."
+"C’mon, get over yourself.”

 Or another scenario could be where people are making a point of not drinking in front of us, thereby contributing to our feelings of being ‘different’.
 Why don’t they understand us???